jaz303/dotfiles/etc/nvim/VIM.md

   - when in visual-block mode, use `>`/`<` to indent/outdent by one level. selection will be cleared. you can use counts to do multiple levels e.g. `2>`. if you need to do multiple indents without counting remember you can use `.` to repeat the last action.
   - i have also mapped `<C-,>` and `<C-.>` to perform indent/dedent in visual mode without clearing visual selection.

-## Commenting
-  - in visual mode, `gc` to toggle line comment
-  - in normal mode, `gcc` to toggle line comment

 ## System Clipboard
   - __*__ `<leader>y` - copy selection to system clipboard
   - __*__ `<leader>p`, `<leader>P` - paste system clipboard before/after